Snapchat Marketing: Your Ultimate Creative Guide

 - File type: .mp4 or .mov and H.264 encoded

-- Creative must be live action, motion graphic, or stop-motion animation.
+- Creative must be live-action, motion graphic, or stop-motion animation.
 Brand creative feels natural in this environment.

 - Videos must have sound

 Commercials on Snap Originals programming are the only non-skippable video placement available on the platform.
-This means you have the chance for your ads to tell a fuller story, with a beginning, middle, and end.
+This means you have the chance for your advertisements to tell a fuller story, with a beginning, middle, and end.

 That said, a fuller story doesn’t mean a more complex one.
-Snapchat recommends keeping your narrative simple, creatively revealing a “payoff” by the first five-seconds to keep viewers engaged.
+Snapchat recommends keeping your narrative simple, creatively revealing a “payoff” by the first five seconds to keep viewers engaged.

 Like Single Video ads, you can include attachments with Commercials, but they are restricted to just Web Views, Long Form Videos, and AR Lenses.

-This is the most interactive placement Snapchat offers as it turns your message into an immersive experience, blurring the lines between native content and sponsored advertisements.
-Know that lenses require your brand name or logo to be visible on-screen; the benefit being that when Snapchatters share a video made with your lens, your brand identity will be shared along with it.
+This is the most interactive placement Snapchat offers as it turns your message into an immersive experience, blurring the lines between native video content and sponsored advertisements.
+Know that lenses require your brand name or logo to be visible on-screen; the benefit is that when Snapchatters share a video made with your lens, your brand identity will be shared along with it.

 There are two main types of lenses: